Letter dated Jan. 20, 1917,

 every at home and was very glad to get them.
 Everything was very useful

-diferent friends I know.
-I intend to send some presents home; but
+from diferent friends I know.
+I intend to send some presents home;

-thought it probably would never get back so I canceled the idea.
-There
+but thought it probably would never get back so I canceled the idea.

-i lots of things I would like to send, also many things I would like to
+There is lots of things I would like to send, also many things I would

-tell, but the censor is very strict you know.
-Papa I bet you are a busy
+like to tell, but the censor is very strict you know.
+Papa I bet you

-man these days at B/K ?
-It is too bad I can't have you in the garden
+are a busy man these days at B/K ?
+It is too bad I can't have you in

-this spring but it should grow better if I keep away. ha!
-Papa I wrote
+the garden this spring but it should grow better if I keep away. ha!

-has not been a single man died in the Regiment since it was recruited
+have had.
+There has not been a single man died in the Regiment since

 our Company and was very glad to get the place.
 It puts me in line for

 something better later on, if I do the work.
-Sundsay was the big day
+Sunday was the big day

 for the MPs.
 There was many soldiers in the city on permission.
 It is